 |DAY 10||Red Hills||Red Hills Nature Resort||B, L, D||hiking|

 Accommodation - Premiere Inns

 Premiere accommodations include some of the most prestigious hotels.
 These hotels have won accolades and awards or are acclaimed as ‘the best by credible publications such as Condé Nast Traveler and Travel+Leisure.
 Heritage properties, art décor contemporary places, or chic boutique stays that are a notch above the rest are a part of this list.

 Leela PalaceImmerse yourself in this plush palace that invites you to take a walk down memory lane.
 The majestic setting brings back the opulence and magnificence that’s synonymous with the erstwhile Vijayanagara empire, along with modern comforts.

 Day 1: Bangalore

-Arrive at Bengaluru Airport and get transferred to a boutique stay, Casa Cottage Hotel, in the heart of the city.
+Arrive at Bengaluru Airport and get transferred to your hotel, in the heart of the city.
 After resting for a short while, hit the arterial high street of the city, M.G Road.
 Criss-crossed by narrow streets lined with bookshops, contemporary clothes, pubs, cafes, and trinkets, the place is abuzz with shoppers in the evenings.
-Bangalore acquired itself the moniker of the ‘beer capital’ of India, with around 70 pubs in a radius of 2 km in this area.
+Bangalore acquired the moniker of the ‘beer capital' of India, with around 70 pubs in a radius of 2 km in this area.

-Your Art of Bicycle Trips (ABT) tour leader meets you at 05:00 pm for bike fit and trip briefing over dinner.
+Your Art of Bicycle Trips (ABT) tour leader meets you at 17:00hrs for bike fit and briefing over dinner tonight.